icubam/icubam/dev_install.md

 Create a fake database in order to be able to play with it:
 `python scripts/populate_db_fake.py`

-The databse will be named `icubam.db`.
+The databse will be named `icubam.db` and is generated in the current folder.

 If required, change the DB path property in the default `resources/config.toml` file, or update the provided toml configuration file.